instruqt/hcl-examples/README.md

 ## Database
 Create a postgres database and populate it with data.
+Then query that data using a remote exec.

 ## HTTP
 Make an HTTP request and use the response to configure a container.